kevinoc554/above-board/README.md

 # Above Board

-Above Board is a user-centered boardgame database that aims to provide boardgamers a place to catalogue, rate and research games.
+Above Board is a boardgame database that aims to provide boardgamers a place to catalogue, rate and research games.

 View the live site [here](http://above-board.herokuapp.com/home).